alemart/surgescript/docs/reference/time.md

 `now`: number, read-only.

-The number of seconds since the application was started at the moment this property is evaluated.
+Elapsed time, in seconds, since the application was started and measured at the moment this property is evaluated.

 *Available since:* SurgeScript 0.5.4

-> **Note:**
->
+!!! tip

-> Since `Time.now` may return different values during the same frame of your application, it's generally advisable to use `Time.time` instead.
+    It's generally advisable to use [Time.time](#time) instead, because [Time.now](#now) may return different values in the same frame of your application.